Democratic Majority for Israel: 2021 campaign work

-2022 election year
+2022 campaign work

-In May, DMFI PAC endorsee Representative Shontel Brown defeated former State Senator Nina Turner in Ohio’s 11th Congressional District in a rematch of the previous year's special election, winning 66.3% of the vote to Turner’s 33.7%.
+In May, DMFI PAC endorsee Representative Shontel Brown defeated former State Senator Nina Turner in Ohio's 11th Congressional District in a rematch of the previous year's special election, winning 66.3% of the vote to Turner's 33.7%.
 DMFI said it had spent more than $1 million to support Brown through independent expenditures this cycle.
 DMFI PAC was also the largest outside spender supporting Representative Sean Casten against Representative Marie Newman in Illinois's 6th congressional district.
 By July, it had spent over $426,000 supporting Glenn Ivey against former Representative Donna Edwards for a Maryland House seat.
 Ivey won.
 DMFI President Mark Mellman said that 85% of the candidates his organization supported in the 2022 cycle won.

 In the 2022 U.S. Senate elections, the organization endorsed successfully reelected incumbents Catherine Cortez Masto and Raphael Warnock, and in an open race, Lieutenant Governor John Fetterman.
 DMFI PAC undertook several independent expenditure programs in support of Democrats against Trump-endorsed opponents.
 In Georgia, it ran print and digital ads in support of Warnock's campaign against Herschel Walker.
 In Pennsylvania, DMFI PAC ran a program targeting Republican nominee Mehmet Oz in support of Fetterman.
 DMFI PAC also ran an ad campaign targeting Madison Gesiotto Gilbert, the Republican candidate in Ohio's 13th congressional district, to support State Representative Emilia Skyes's successful general election campaign.

+2023 campaign work

+In February 2023, DMFI PAC supported Jennifer McClellan in her successful campaign to become the first Black congresswoman in Virginia history after the death of Representative Donald McEachin triggered a special election.
+DMFI endorsed President Biden in the 2024 presidential election shortly after he announced his candidacy.